Student Wellbeing Services

 These figures are for illustration purposes only, you should apply to your relevant assessment authority (e.g. SLC) for a full assessment.

-The maximum amount of maintenance grant is £3,387.
-Students will qualify for this if household income is £25,000 or less.
-Students lose £1 of grant for every complete £5.28 of household income above £25,000, up to a household income of £42,620 where the student qualifies for a minimum grant of £50.
-Where household income exceeds £42,620, no grant is payable.
+The maxium amount of the maintenance grant is £3,387.
+Students will qualify for the maximum where their household income is £25,000 or less.
+Students lose £1 of grant for every complete £5.28 of household income above £25,000, up to a houshold income of £42,620 where the student qualifies for a minumum grant of £50.
+Where houshold icome exceeds £42,620, no grant is payable.

 Any HEMG awarded to a student in receipt of state benefits will be termed 'Special Support Grant (SSG) and will not be counted as income for benefit purposes.
 Students receiving the SSG will not lose any student loan borrowing entitlement.